Why Do Dogs like Balls

 Thanks to this customization, we humans were able to enjoy having a canine companion that is built to fulfill several tasks.

-RELATED: Why Do Dogs Stare At Walls
+RELATED: Why Do Dogs Eat Grass

 Herding dogs still possess that instinct, but their tamed instinct also encourages them to protect the animals that are being herded.